Communist Control Act of 1954

 The Communist Control Act of 1954 (68 Stat.
-775, 50 U.S.C. §§ 841–844) is an American law signed by President Dwight Eisenhower on August 24, 1954, that outlawed the Communist Party USA and criminalized membership in or support for the party or "Communist-action organizations", on the basis that communists vowed to overthrow the government of the United States.
+775, 50 U.S.C. §§ 841–844) is an American law signed by President Dwight Eisenhower on August 24, 1954, that outlawed the Communist Party USA and criminalized membership in or support for the party or "Communist-action organizations", on the basis that communists allegedly vowed to overthrow the government of the United States.
 The act also defines evidence to be considered by a jury in determining participation in the activities, planning, actions, objectives, or purposes of such organizations.
-Although enacted during the height of Cold War tensions, the Communist Control Act was not intended to serve as a tool for imprisoning political opponents or for suppressing constitutionally protected democratic participation.

 Background

-Created during the period of the Second Red Scare (1946–1954), the act was one of many bills drafted with the intention of protecting the American government from the threat allegedly posed by international communists.
-During this time, some argued that "the pursuit of subversive aims even by peaceful means should be outlawed."
+Created during the period of the Second Red Scare (1946–1954), the act was one of many bills drafted with the intention of protecting the American government from the supposed threat posed by international communists.
+During this time, some argued "the pursuit of subversive aims even by peaceful means should be outlawed."
 Thus, many opposed communism because of its explicitly declared and historically demonstrable goal to undermine liberal democracy.
 In the words of Ernest van den Haag, there was "no place in democracy for those who want to abolish [it] even with a peaceful vote".